-Five rural communities, Sabah
+4.3 Five Rural communities, Sabah

 Chen et al. (1981) reported a comprehensive study of the nutritional status of five rural communities in the Interior, West Coast and Kudat Divisions of Sabah.
-Besides anthropometric and biochemical examinations, studies were also carried out on the household socio-economic situation and dietary patterns.
+Besides anthropometric and biochemical examinations, studies were also carried out on the households' socio-economic situation and dietary patterns.
 The communities studied were 7 Rungus Dusun, 28 Murut, 32 upland Kadazan, 29 coastal plain Kadazan, and 10 Chinese households.